idpass/idpass-lite-java/README.md

 ## Usage

-To begin, we import the different classes from the library that we want to use:
+To begin, we import the different classes from the library that we want to use.
+We can see this snippet and the rest of the example code in our [test suite](src/test/java/org/idpass/lite/test/NarrativeTestCases.java#L535-L553):

 ```java
 import org.api.proto.Certificates;